sGaps/pg_import/README.md

 Having a minimal working program, I decided to implement a simple but useful CLI interface to make easier performing the tests.
 During this step, I thought that `pg_import` needed to be composable, so it should be able to read from stdin, and as it was accepting csv files, it also needed a way to specify the column delimiters used in the input.
 The right tool to create a simple cli was the module `argparse`, which is much simpler than the `getopts` alternative.

-This new version
-[TODO CONTINUE]

-comming back to the harder problem, I had to see how to split up the data, and also, started to perform some tests over the sizes of the built-in python objects and see how much memory they take when we are using a massive amounts of them.

-After doing some refactors, and splitting the massive insertions into smaller ones, I obtained an script that took 18 minutes to import all of the data, which in my opinion was too slow.
-However, I had no idea of how fast postgres is able to insert/import the 17M records, so I decided to test it by using the command `\copy` that `psql` has.

-This command took around 1 minute to insert all of the records in the database, meaning that I had to improve the import process (without using any `COPY` statemen).
+Comming back to the harder problem, I performed an import test with the command `psql` and its built-in instruction `\copy` to see how fast it can load the sample of 17M records.
+The test took 1 minute and few seconds.
+It seems that `COPY` uses a large set of optimizations to ensure that the data will be available as soon as possible.

+Knowing that the challenge is to avoid using this bulk-insert operation, I needed to follow some additional strategies to provide a efficient and scalable solution.

-I decided to drop the fragment of code that relied on the SQLAlchemy ORM and decided to use a db cursor directly to gain the ability to write raw SQL queries, which improved the times dramatically.
-It took around +12 minutes to complete the process.
+I decided to drop the fragment of code that relied on the SQLAlchemy's ORM for the insert operations and decided to use a db cursor directly.
+This is possible because we are only interested in submit data in a PostgreSQL instance, so we don't worry about the compatibility layer amoung database engines that provides the ORM.

+After rewriting the ORM queries as raw SQL queries, the execution time improved dramatically.
+It took around 12 minutes to complete the task, although, the program was not fast enough.

-That execution time meant that there was a room to keep improving the code.
-After some research, I came accross a fragment of the documentation of psycopg which tells that since the third major version of the library, the default cursors were Server-sided cursors instead of the ones used in the version two, that can be considered as Client-sided cursors.
+I knew that there was a room to keep improving the code, so I started a research on the `psycopg` documentation, looking for parameters, configurations and utilites that could improve the performance even more.
+After a while, I came accross a fragment of the documentation which said that since the third major version of the package, every conection created by the database engine used *Server-sided* cursors by default.
+This kind of cursor offers more reliability and let library users to write pythonic code with results that come from a `cursor.execute` call.

-It seems that Client-sided cursors let us create more efficient queries at the cost of compromising the security abstraction layer that offers the psycopg.
-As our goal is reduce the execution time of the program, I decided to use these cursors in the pieces of code that needed a huge improvement.
-(An additional comment about this matter is in this commit 897960a8e34ad3be5fb7c3f9faeca43e7f3537f3).

-After improving the insertions, I had to work on deletions.
-I implemented a table with name ImportRegistry that holds information about the records that has been imported into the model SaleOrder, the one that will contain the data that we are trying to import.
-I decided to write some critical deletions by using client cursors as well.
+The Server-sided cursors also splits the queries that have more than a single record in it, which causes an overhead and make harder to define efficient queires with raw sql.
+So I decided to switch to `Client-sided` cursors.
+These, are the same than uses `psycopg2`, and they provide an interface to write queries wihtout limiting the amount of records sent and returned as the other cursor type does.
+The previous benefits come at the cost of compromsing the security abstraction layer that offered by the new cursor type.
+(An additional comment about this matter can be found in the commit 897960a8e34ad3be5fb7c3f9faeca43e7f3537f3).

+After replacing the `Client-sided` cursors on the bulk insertions and deletions, the process took much less time to complete the task: 8 minutes and 53 seconds.
+Unfortunately, deleting the records from the previous import process took too much time (after 10 whole minutes, I canceled the delete operation), so I noticed that I needed to change the query in order to optimize the execution time.

-Later, having a working example, I decided to benchmark the program again and the results were impressive: The script took +8 minutes to complete the task!
+Later, I tested the program and took 8 minutes and 45s to finish, including the deletions that must be performed before inserting the new records.

+Now, Having the program that solves the problem, I started to tune it by changing the value of a constant named `CHUNK_SIZE` until I found the optimal size that the chunk must have in order to consume the minimal amount of resources.

 Finally, I started to clean up the code, add documentation, test the code to check that it's working properly, and finally, adding some features to improve the CLI interface.